 Proof that we love our customers and they love us.

-It was a busy week for us here at OneLogin and we made some headlines including being featured in Forbes, SC Magazine and TEISS commenting on the Network Solutions security breach.
+It was a busy week for us here at OneLogin and we made some headlines including being featured in Forbes and TEISS commenting on the Network Solutions security breach.
 Our VP of Solutions Engineering, Stuart Sharp, offered these wise words:

 “Forcing users to reset their passwords is fine, but how will it prevent the same breach from happening again,” says Stuart Sharp, vice-president of solution engineering at OneLogin, who continues, “organizations need to implement solutions like multi-factor authentication (MFA) as a method of protecting their users and their data.”